opencog/atomspace/opencog/persist/sql/README.md

    $ exit
 ```

-If you ran into the error above you still need to create the database of
+If you ran into the error above, you still need to go back and create
-course (no output if successful):
+the database:

 ```
    $ createdb mycogdata
 ```
+There is no output if the command is successful.

 You should be able to access that database using the so-called `peer`
 authentication method.
 This command:
 ```